 The value of embedded options is typically contingent on interest rates.
 This makes bond valuation more complex when a bond has one or more embedded options.
 Bond issuers and investors must understand how various embedded options influence bond values and their sensitivity to interest rate changes.

-- The learning module introduces a summary of different types of embedded options before exploring bonds that include a call or put provision.
+The learning module introduces a summary of different types of embedded options before exploring bonds that include a call or put provision.
+You will also learn about how option-adjusted spreads are used to value risky callable and putable bonds.

 Credit Analysis Models